ozhankaraman/IstioCC/README.md

 ```

 ## CC2: Locality Aware Load Balancing
-Here our aim is Istio to use Locality Aware Prioritised Load Balacing.
+Here our aim is, Istio to use Locality Aware Prioritised Load Balancing.
 With the setup below our data stays under same zone and
-it did not go to other zone infect there is a problem on current zone.
+it did not go to other zone until there is a problem or disaster on current zone.

 First lets check that we got reply from all zones
 ``` bash